Dihlabeng Local Municipality: Economy

 The economic activities within the Municipality are dominated by farming (29.4%) and private business (17.2%).
 At ± 15% and 11% respectively, social services and trade operations are also relatively high economic activities.

 Of a total farmland area of ± 3 000 ha in the Eastern Free State, 34% thereof is located within the Dihlabeng area – a factor that confirms the Agricultural comparative advantage that the sub region has in the Free State Province.
 The normal industrial incentives, with specific reference to affordable purchase prices, endorsed by Dihlabeng Local Council, ensure growth in the epithelium industrial area.
 The significance of the Lesotho Highlands Water and the Bethlehem Hydro Electricity projects are also relevant in this regard.
 Upmarket Residential, Business and Tourism development of a large scale is currently taking place in the region.

 The agricultural sector of the Dihlabeng region is extremely prominent.

 Considering small scale processing industries and intensive farming activities will result in future economic growth in the Agriculture sector.
 Effective productive grazing and small scale farming programmes on the existing and identified land for commonage have future growth potential.
 As part of Government’s Land Reform Programme, emerging farmers are trained and supported to ensure productive farming practices, which ensures economic growth in Dihlabeng..

+Corruption

+In September 2024, the former municipal manager of the Dihlabeng Local Municipality, together with the former director of the municipal department of public works, infrastructure and human settlements, were arrested for fraud by the Hawks Serious Corruption Investigation team.
+The fraud related to the installation of diesel generators without following due processes, costing the municipality R611,000.